 - Include pre-recorded videos having alternative options for live audio and text alternatives

-- Maintain a color contrast ratio of at least 4.5:1 between background and text
+- Maintain a color contrast ratio of at least 4.5:1 between the background and text

-- Ensure the purpose of all web page components are programmatically determinable
+- Ensure the purpose of all web page components is programmatically determinable

 - Have clear audio-only content with minimal or no background noise